Mateusz-Kozlowski/Real-Time-Webcam-Sudoku-Solver/README.md

 ## Status
-Project is _finished_, but there are still many things that can be improved:
+Project is _finished_, but there are still things that can be improved:
 * changing the way of locating a sudoku board:

   currently program tries to find the biggest quadrangle and treats it as a board: